jatin-12-2002/Telegram_Bot/README.md

 # Installation
-To set up the Medical ChatBot locally, follow these steps:
+To set up the Telegram Bot locally, follow these steps:

 ### Step-1: Clone the repository to your local machine:
 ```bash